mgaudet/sm-script-notes/README.md

 * Do FunctionBoxes outlive a parser, or do they too die when the parser dies?
   * No, the function box dies.
 The information it has collected is forwarded onto either the script, the function, or the lazy script.
 * If the top level function of a nested tree of functions is lazily parsed, do all the inner functions get JSFunctions and LazyScripts, or only the top most LazyScript?
+* Are the objects allocated during parser emission allocated into the parser realm, and merge-realm'd, or are they allocated directly into the correct realm?

 ## Useful References: